Mamunahmed33/BouncingBall/README.md

 # BouncingBall
-It is a bouncing ball game developed in java.
+BouncingBall is a simple PC game developed in java programming language using java swing.
+The concept of developing this game was taken from DX-Ball game.

 There are still some features need to develop in this game.
+IT was just the output of playing with java swing.